gkaplin-dev/delta-cluster-framework/README.md

 ![ExoCharts-comparison](https://github.com/user-attachments/assets/d894c1dd-7ada-49fd-a56f-c8ceef2aea1c)

+## Example Use
+Ideal for strategy backtesting based on:
+- CVD divergence
+- Footprint imbalances
+- Price behavior around extremes
+- Market microstructure

 ## Customization
 - The current version highlights CVD divergences (delta vs price direction).
 - It also detects cluster imbalances (e.g. only buys or only sells at a given level).
 - Both features are easy to modify or remove depending on your research or backtest focus.

+## Note
+- This tool is **not** a complete trading strategy.
+- It serves as a modular foundation for analyzing order flow and backtesting granular market behavior.
+- Custom logic (e.g. divergences, cluster patterns, entry criteria) can be easily added or modified to suit different hypotheses or setups.
+- To run the script use Binance's archived data available here: [Binance Data Portal](https://data.binance.vision/?prefix=data/futures/um/daily/trades/)

 ## Requirements
 - Python 3.x
 - pandas, numpy
 - Trade data from Binance market data

-## Note
-To run the script use Binance's archived data available here: [Binance Data Portal](https://data.binance.vision/?prefix=data/futures/um/daily/trades/)

 ## Disclaimer